OsamaZeid/woocommerce-plugin/README.md

 6. Enable Tazapay Payments Plugin
 7. Add your 'API Key' and 'Secret' (obtained from Tazapay after completign Step 1) in the Tazapay Payments Plugin management in the default WooCommerce payment tab (NOTE: You can add 'sandbox' keys for test transactions and 'production' keys for real transactions)
 8. Get your seller ID by following the steps below:
-    1. Go to WooCommerce > Settings > Payments > Find TazaPay Gateway.
-Click on Manage Button
+    1. Go to WooCommerce > Settings > Payments > Find TazaPay Gateway > Click on 'Manage' button
-    2. Again on same page, there will be "Get Seller Id" button.
+    2. On the same page, you will see the "Get Seller Id" button
-    3. It will show Create TazaPay User Form if the seller does not have a tazapay account.
-Fill all values and save.
+    3. It will show 'Create TazaPay User Form' if the seller does not have a Tazapay account
-    4. After Form submit, you will get UUID.
+    4. Fill all values and save
-    5. Copy the TazaPay Account UUID from there.
+    5. When you submit the form, you will get your seller ID (UUID) > copy this UUID
-    6. Paste into Seller ID in system configuration.
+    6. Paste this value in the field for 'Seller ID' in system configuration
 9. Please ensure that "TazaPay Users" is checked (child of WooCommerce menu)

 ### Requirements